-Scheduling is the designation evolved specifically for sites of an archaeological character.
+Scheduling evolved specifically for sites of an archaeological character.
 It is our oldest form of heritage protection, dating from the 1882 Ancient Monuments Act, when a 'Schedule' of prehistoric sites deserving of state protection was first compiled.
 We advise the Secretary of State on which sites should be added to it.
 Sites from all periods are now eligible.

 You can search for scheduled monuments on the National Heritage List for England (NHLE).